 - easy grouping of products – you can conveniently define goods that should be in one container.

-In conclusion: the use of packing algorithms allows you to leave behind the rough, imprecise estimation of the delivery price of an order.
+In conclusion: the use of loading optimization software allows you to leave behind the rough, imprecise estimation of the delivery price of an order.
 By using automatic planning, you can apply fully transparent and precise shipping cost estimation for every order.
 At the same time, the algorithms allow you to speed up the packaging processes and, as a result, also to shorten the whole order process, which is crucial for the store’s ratings provided by the customers.
 In addition, the use of algorithms allows the optimisation of the number of shipments sent and packaging used, which may result in waste and pollution reduction.